VoxBorealis/To-Do-List-Web-Application/README.md

 - The user can create a new task for themselves.
 - The user can set a priority level for their tasks.
 - The tasks will be ordered based on their priority.
-- The user may mark a task as 'done', therefore moving it to a 'Completed Tasks' list
+- The user may mark a task as 'done',  ## TODO therefore moving it to a 'Completed Tasks' list ##
+- The user can commenr on their tasks (Description)

-These are the basic features that I have in mind at the moment.
-I recognize the need for more SQL tables, so more features need to be added.
+These are the basic features that I've implemented so far.
+I'm not sure if I'm yet satisfied with the scope of the project, so more features will have to be added.

-Some ideas:

-- The user can comment on their tasks after they have been created (keeping track of their progress on that specific task).
-- A guest profile that only allows them to view the tasks created by the user..?
+Some ideas for more features:

+- Users can befriend each other, allowing them to see each others tasks
+- User roles..?(Although I'm not sure how useful those would be in this app)

+TODO!

+- Improve the overall look and design of the UI.
+- Restrict the user's input (character limits ect..).
+- Improve error messages.